neurlang/wayland/README.md

 ![Screenshot of Golang Wayland Text Editor](gophers.png?raw=true "Screenshot of Golang Wayland Text Editor")

 This text editor is one of the sample apps.
-It is a Linux-only programming text editor.
+It is a Linux and Windows multiplatform programming text editor.

 # Dependencies

 None, this is a pure go implementation.
-But for a meaningful keyboard support, you need the C libxkbcommon library for apps that require keyboard.
+But for a meaningful keyboard (on Linux) support, you need the C libxkbcommon library for apps that require keyboard.
+On windows this is not necessary.

 Golang install: